-What’s at the root of this problem?
 To put it simply, a misguided, simplistic, and outdated understanding of how training should be handled.
-These training plans tend to put too much emphasis on the actual training act – whether it be a four-hour classroom session, or a series of webinars, or even a highly dynamic eLearning module – and not enough emphasis on preparation, follow-up, and reinforcement.
-An excellent training experience in isolation from these key factors is unlikely to have nearly the impact that corporations might expect.
+These training programs tend to put too much emphasis on the actual training event– whether it be a four-hour classroom session, or a series of webinars, or even a highly dynamic eLearning module – and not enough emphasis on preparation, follow-up, and reinforcement.
+An excellent training experience in isolation from these key factors is unlikely to have the impact that corporations might expect.

 This may seem like a no-brainer, but it’s surprising how many companies give very little thought to the before and after of a training intervention.
-A vendor is often brought in to implement a training program – as “off-the-shelf” as possible – with the assumption that by simply running employees through it, productivity will improve.
-The reality, however, is that as soon as the employee gets back to his desk, the message is lost because it is not supplemented or reinforced.
+A vendor is often brought in to implement a training program – as “off-the-shelf” as possible – with the assumption that by simply running employees through the program, productivity will improve.
+The reality, however, is that as soon as employees get back to their desks, the message is lost because it is not supplemented or reinforced.

 Studies have shown that up to 90% of what an employee learns in a training session is forgotten by the time that employee gets around to actually using those skills.
 Taken in monetary terms, that means $900 out of the $1000 spent on each employee in the country is essentially wasted money.

-- Consistently assess employee performance year-round.
+- Evaluation: Consistently assess employee performance year-round.